-One of the most recent technological advancements making waves over the last ten years is the Voice-over-Internet Protocol (VoIP) communication.
+One of the most recent technological advancements making waves over the last ten years is the VoIP communication.
 Due to the numerous benefits of VoIP, more and more businesses are utilizing this new stand-in for traditional landline telephone systems.
 VoIP has only gained traction recently, but it’s been around since the 1970s.
 It has seen immense growth over the last few years, rendering it a preferable method of communication than landline systems.

 VoIP depends on the internet to make calls, instead of utilizing circuits known to traditional wired phone systems.
 It allows you to place and receive calls via the internet or over Local Area Networks (LANs).